 Domain 1: Ongoing engagement and involvement of people The organisation undertakes ongoing engagement with people and communities to ensure that services meet their needs, identify sustainable service improvements and to develop trust.
 The approach to engagement is inclusive, meaningful and is evaluated to identify learning and the impacts.
 Domain 2: Involvement of people in service planning, strategy and design The involvement of people and communities has had a positive impact on service change and strategy development and has been planned as part of the organisation's wider engagement strategy.
 People representing communities have been involved throughout the development, planning and decision-making process for service change and strategy development.
-Domain 3: Governance and leadership - supporting Robust corporate governance arrangements are followed for involving people, founded on mutuality, transparency, equality, diversity and human rights principles.
+Domain 3: Governance and leadership - supporting community engagement and participation.
+Robust corporate governance arrangements are followed for involving people, founded on mutuality, transparency, equality, diversity and human rights principles.
+To engage effectively and inform decision-making, the organisation supports and improves the participation of people by dedicating resources (in people, time and budgets).